nweston2/nweston2/README.md

 ## About Me

-- 🌱 I'm currently learning Data Science
+- 🌱 I have a certificate in Data Science from Brigham Young University - Idaho and am currently pursuing my bachelors degree.
 - 💬 Ask me about books, games, dinosaurs, or any of the projects you see here on my profile

 ## Technologies and Tools

 - 💻 Proficient in: R, Python, SQL, C#, Excel (including lookups, VBA, and macros), HTML, CSS, JavaScript
-- 🚀 Skills: Data Analysis, Multiple Linear Regression
+- 🚀 Skills: Data Analysis, Multiple Linear Regression, Time Series Analysis
-- 🍎 Learning: Data warehousing, time series analysis
+- 🍎 Learning: Data warehousing

 ## Projects